sendtoishaan/CS166-Final-Project/README.md

 | bidTimestamp | TIMESTAMP | Defaults to the time placed |

 ### Payment Table
-- Table that is automatically created when an aution with a winning bid is closed.
+- Table that is automatically created when an auction with a winning bid is closed.

 | Column | Type | Notes |
 |--------|------|-------|